topkecleon/telegram-bot-bash/doc/2_usage.md

 #### [Home](../README.md)
 ## Gettting Started

-All Commands for the Bot are in the ```commands.sh``` file (this should ease upgrades of the bot core).
-Here you find some examples how to process messages and send out text.
+THe Bots standard commands are in the ```commands.sh``` file.
+Vou must not add your commands to 'commands.sh' instead place them in ```mycommands.sh```,  there you also find examples how to process messages and send out text.

-Once you're done editing start the Bot with ```./bashbot.sh start```.
+Once you're done with editing 'mycommands.sh' start the Bot with ```./bashbot.sh start```.
 If some thing doesn't work as it should, debug with ```bash -x bashbot.sh```.
 To stop the Bot run ```./bashbot.sh kill```

 To use the functions provided in this script in other scripts simply source bashbot: ```source bashbot.sh```